-Often remembered for going out on after-hours calls in his overalls with his gun belt on, Jordan served the people of the county with integrity and helped to train many who are currently in leadership within Hardeman County law enforcement today.
+Jordan was often remembered for going out on after-hours calls in his overalls and his gun belt.
+He helped to train many officers who are currently in leadership within Hardeman County law enforcement today.

-Jordan is also a veteran of the United States Army.
+Jordan was a veteran of the United States Army.